isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-long-does-it-take-to-break-the-flea-life-cycle.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How Long Does It Take To Break the Flea Life Cycle?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /how-long-does-it-take-to-break-the-flea-life-cycle/
-$12025-05-19T00:00:00+03:00
 ---

 By breaking the flea life cycle, you will not only prevent further growth but also terminate breeding progress from that particular stage;
 i.e. eggs, larvae, pupae, and adults.
-- **On how long does it take to break the flea life cycle; the simple answer is about 1 to 6 months; for the different stages, this is how long it'll take to break the flea cycle; egg stage break period (10-18 days), larvae stage break period (2 to 3 months), pupae stage break period (4 months.), adult stage break (5 months). **
+- **On how long does it take to break the flea life cycle; the simple answer is about 1 to 6 months;Â for the different stages, this is how long it'll take to break the flea cycle; egg stage break period (10-18 days), larvae stage break period (2 to 3 months), pupae stage break period (4 months.), adult stage break (5 months).Â **
 [amazon bestseller="Best Fleas Killers" items="2" template="table"]
 Each stage may be broken independently though the elimination time varies from one stage to another.
 When breaking the flea life cycle, it is important to identify the size of the infestation,